Break up the fallow ground

 “Break up your fallow ground, and don't sow among thorns.”

 Some hardness in you was not chosen; it accumulated.
-A crust forms over a heart the way it forms over a field — slowly, from disuse and weather.
+A crust forms over a heart the way it forms over a field, slowly, from disuse and weather.
 Old disappointment bakes it hard.
 Dull routine packs it down.
 Self-protection, after a wound, seals it against further hurt and against everything else as well.
-You may not even feel the day the rain of grace started running off instead of sinking in.
+You may not even notice the day the rain of grace began running off instead of sinking in.
 So do not resent the plow when it comes.
 The break that feels like your ground being torn open is exactly what makes you able to receive seed again; the blade is not punishment but preparation.
-And notice the reason Hosea attaches: it is time to seek the LORD.
+And notice the reason the prophet attaches: it is time to seek the LORD.
 The breaking is not the end in itself.
 It is the beginning of seeking — the cracking-open that makes the soul soft enough to want God again, and soft enough to be reached by Him when the rain finally falls.